Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Features

 \subsection{Sufficient statistics}

-Those statistics that maintain the ``='' sign in the data processing inequality (\ref{eq-dpi}) are called {\em sufficient statistics} \marginpar{ \sc sufficient statistics} for the purpose of this manuscript.\footnote{This is a more loose notion than the independence condition in Neyman's factorization criterion.} Thus, $\phi: {\cal I} \rightarrow \real^K$ is a sufficient statistic if $\min_c R(c) = \min_{\tilde c}R(\tilde c \circ \phi)$.
+Those statistics that maintain the ``='' sign in the data processing inequality (\ref{eq-dpi}) are called {\em sufficient statistics} \marginpar{ \sc sufficient statistics} for the purpose of this manuscript.\footnote{This is a less restrictive condition than the independence in Neyman's factorization.} Thus, $\phi: {\cal I} \rightarrow \real^K$ is a sufficient statistic if $\min_c R(c) = \min_{\tilde c}R(\tilde c \circ \phi)$.
 Of course, what is a sufficient statistic depends on the task, encoded in the risk functional $R$.
 A trivial sufficient statistic is the identity functional $\phi(I) = I$.
 Of all sufficient statistics, we are interested in the ``smallest,'' \ie, the one that is a function of all other sufficient statistics.
 This is called the {\em minimal sufficient statistic}, which we indicate with $\phi^\vee(I)$.
-Clearly, sufficiency and minimality represent useful properties of a statistic, and for this reason they deserve a name.
+Clearly, sufficiency and minimality represent useful properties of a statistic.
 A minimal sufficient statistic contains everything in the data that matters for the decision; no more (minimality) and no less (sufficiency).
+Unfortunately, (finite-dimensional) sufficient statistics do not always exist, so relaxed versions of the notion of sufficient statistics have been developed \cite{tishbyPB00}, and will be discussed later in this manuscript.
 Another useful property of a feature is that it contains nothing that depends on the nuisances.